 Chestnuts are rich in fiber, vitamin C, folates, mono-unsaturated fatty acids and minerals.
+See my article Boiled Chestnuts, the Perfect lectin-free snack for more details.
 Parsnips is a resistant starch, rich in folates, potassium and vitamin C, and low in sugar (despite its sweet taste).
 Apparently, before the widespread use of sugar, in Europe parsnip was used as a sweetener.

 These quantities make a small portion (for two or even four if serving small portions).
 So double or triple if you need more.

 I hope you enjoy this parsnip and chestnut puree.
 For another recipe with parsnip try my Parsnip Apple Cake with Rosemary and Olive Oil.

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you

 A great lectin-free replacement for the traditional mashed potato side dish.